 Every time is like this: filling forms with username, email, credit card, phone number, password and more.
-Otherwise, just go to the social-connect button and use your Google/Facebook account as your identification.
-Then, get an app like Dashlane to manage passwords and, finally, go sharing and purchasing things.
+Otherwise, just use your Google/Facebook account as your identification.
+Then, get an app to manage passwords and, finally, go sharing and purchasing things.

 There’s a reason behind the current platform-centric architecture we live in: when you’re not paying the product, you’re the product.
 Which basically means other parties own and sell your data.
 You pay free services with privacy and behaviour.
-Nothing new here, although many people still don’t care about it anyway.
+Nothing new here, although many people still don’t care.

 From left to right: Joachim Lohkamp (Jolocom), Markus Sabadello (Danubetech), Marie Gutbub (Journalist), Daniel Erlacher (Elevate Festival)

 Through blockchain (Bitcoin’s engine) and Solid (project led by Tim Berners-Lee, inventor of the WWW), It’s actually possible to everyone own a private key with data and content.
-Imagine a “digital passport” where you give access to products and services – social media, apps, wearables, e-commerces – at any time, keeping everything with you, even when deleting an account.
+Imagine a digital passport where you give access to products and services – social media, apps, wearables, e-commerce – at any time, keeping everything with you, even when deleting an account.
 No footprints.

 “We always have to agree to Terms of Services of all these corporations – why don’t they have to agree to OUR terms?” – Daniel Erlacher

-Although the whole concept of User-Centric Identities is powerful for people (privacy and control) and businesses (security and fewer verifications costs), from centralized platforms perspective it’s not interesting at all.
+Although the concept of User-Centric Identities is powerful for people (privacy and control) and businesses (security and fewer verifications costs), from centralized platforms perspective it’s not appealing at all.
 Decentralization in large-scale could mean changing the core of successful business models.

-Ultimately, If so many people still don’t care about privacy and data, the challenge is also how to communicate and engage them towards all those possibilities.
-For the internet, It could be a revolutionary evolution.
+Ultimately, the challenge is how to communicate and engage people on privacy and all those possibilities.
+For the internet itself, It could be a revolutionary evolution.